reza9133/SentinelGuard/README.md

     # Every state-changing method starts with: if self.paused: raise ...
 ```

-Then call `register_target(address, rulebook, True)`.
-Not pausable?
-Register with
+Then call `register_target(address, rulebook, True)` **as the owner (or another address
+your `is_sentinel_authorized` approves)** — anyone else attempting `pausable=True` is
+rejected.
+Not pausable, or registering someone else's contract for visibility only?
-`pausable=False` and you still get a first-class, publicly readable halt flag.
+Register with `pausable=False` and you still get a first-class, publicly readable halt
+flag that never touches the target's state.

 ### What SentinelGuard deliberately does *not* do